Autumn 2013 Update

 Baring Gould (1908) tells us that water from the well used to be carried to the church in Corwen for use in baptisms, the fact that this would involve a walk of a mile or so. including a crossing of the river may suggest the level of importance that may have been placed on the provenance of the water.

-On the other hand, the Report of the Royal Commission on Ancient Monuments (1914), don’t dispute the antiquity of the well, but use this physical separation between the well and the village and church to argue against the possibility of this having been the holy well of Corwen.
-They also suggest that the fact that Lhuyd’s otherwise detailed description of the monuments of Corwen omits all reference to the well.
-The owner of the well understood that water had in the past been taken to Rug Chapel for use in baptisms, maybe it is this church rather than the Corwen parish church that has closest associaition with the well.
+On the other hand, the Report of the Royal Commission on Ancient Monuments (1914), whilst not disputing the antiquity of the well, use this physical separation between the well and the village and church to argue against the possibility of this having been the holy well of Corwen.
+Curiously they also state that Lhuyd’s otherwise detailed description of the monuments of Corwen omits all reference to the well, (although other texts, as noted above suggest otherwise) and they use this to suggest it never had significant links as a holy well with Corwen parish..
+The owner of the well understood that water had in the past been taken to Rug Chapel for use in baptisms.
+Maybe by the 17th century wider interest in the well had waned and maybe it was the estate’s chapel rather than the parish church that by then had closest association with the well.
+My having to rely on second hand accounts rather than having access to a copy of Lhuyd’s record is a problem here.

 The spring emerges in a rectangular basin, around 12 feet by 6 feet, lined with stone slabs, and with steps down from one side for bathing.
 The water then flows out along a narrow stone lined channel.